CurveDocs/curve-docs/docs/scrvusd/overview.md

 # **Rewards Allocation**

-Rewards allocated to st-crvUSD come from crvUSD interest fees or any external donations sent to the `RewardsHandler` contract.
+Rewards allocated to scrvUSD come from crvUSD interest fees or any external donations sent to the `RewardsHandler` contract.

 The ultimate amount of rewards is dynamic and is determined by the ratio of the staked supply to the total supply of crvUSD.
 Although it is dynamic, the weight has an upper and lower bound.

-Rewards are distributed to st-crvUSD holders thought the `RewardsHandler` contract using a simple `process_rewards` function.
+Rewards are distributed to scrvUSD holders thought the `RewardsHandler` contract using a simple `process_rewards` function.
 This function permnissionlessly lets anyone distribute rewards to the crvUSD vault.

 <figure markdown="span">
   ![](../assets/images/stcrvusd/stcrvusd.svg){ width="2000" }